MicrosoftDocs/architecture-center/docs/startups/index.md

 # Architecture for Startups

-A startup is a unique business – its purpose is to take an as yet unproven product and test it in market.
-This is done by actively iterating on it until you reach a point of product/market fit, then scaling the product and the business to take full advantage of the market opportunity.
+A startup is a unique business – its purpose is to take an unproven product and test it in market.
+To test it, you take your product idea and active iterate on it until you reach a point of product/market fit.
+Once you achieve that fit, you then scale that product and the business to take full advantage of the market opportunity.

-This approach means that as a developer, architect, or CTO (maybe even all three at once) you are responsible for distinct phases of development, which require fundamentally different approaches, and as such – different technology choices.
-Part of your role is to establish which stage of product development your startup is in, and to choose the technologies and architectures which match that stage.
+This staged approach means that as a developer, architect, or CTO (maybe even all three at once) you're responsible for distinct phases of development.
+These stages require fundamentally different approaches, and as such – different technology choices.
+Part of your role is to establish which phase your startup is in, and to choose the technologies and architectures that match.

 ## Stages of Innovation